S. 4214: Artificial Intelligence Data Center Moratorium Act

 Who benefits from S. 4214?

-If the moratorium is eventually lifted, future projects would have to include union jobs with prevailing wages, apprenticeships, and project labor agreements.
-The quarterly DOE reporting requirement on worker wages, benefits, and job counts would also make labor conditions more visible.
+If the freeze is ever lifted, future projects would have to use union labor with prevailing wages, registered apprenticeships, and project labor agreements.
+The quarterly DOE reports on wages, benefits, and job counts would also make labor conditions public.

-The bill is designed to slow expansion until policies exist to prevent job displacement and ensure wealth sharing.
-Its findings cite warnings that AI could displace 50% of entry-level white-collar jobs in 1 to 5 years, automate most white-collar work in 12 to 18 months, and eliminate 50% of white-collar jobs in the U.S. within 10 years.
+The bill aims to slow the buildout until policies exist to prevent job displacement and share AI's gains.
+Its findings cite warnings that AI could displace half of entry-level white-collar jobs in 1 to 5 years and automate most white-collar work within 12 to 18 months.

 Who is affected by S. 4214?